IITAkshaySoni/u3302070_Assignment_1/readme.md

 # Automated Pet Feeder System – Assignment 1

-## Introduction to Information Technology (4478/8936)
+Introduction to Information Technology (8936)

-This repository contains all components of Assignment 1, where I applied the Problem-Solving Process to design the logic for a low-cost, automated pet feeder for a local animal shelter.
+This repository contains all components of Assignment 1, where I applied the Problem Solving Process to design the logic for a low cost, automated pet feeder for a local animal shelter.
 The solution simulates the system's behavior using structured logic, flowcharts, and test scenarios.

-## Project Overview
+# Project Overview

 The automated feeder is designed to:
 - Dispense food for pets at scheduled times (08:00 and 18:00)